 where $V(r)$ is the electric potential and we shall denote the electric field by $E(r)$.
-As a result, the only non-zero components of the field strength tensor are $F_{01} = -F_{10} = E(r)$.
-We note briefly that our metric ansatz (\ref{7}) is only valid outside the horizon and in order to extend beyond the horizon we would have to multiply the $\textnormal{d}t^2$ and $\textnormal{d}r^2$ components by -1.
-We also note that the scalar field equation is redundant as it can be retrieved from the divergence-free nature of the modified stress energy tensor, that is $\nabla^\mu\tilde{\mathcal{T}}_{\mu\nu}=0$, as in \cite{PhysRevD.90.124063BHhairexample}.
+As a result, the only nonzero components of the field strength tensor are $F_{01} = -F_{10} = E(r)$.
+We note briefly that our metric ansatz (\ref{7}) is only valid outside the horizon and to extend beyond the horizon we would have to multiply the $\textnormal{d}t^2$ components by -1.
+We also note that the scalar field equation is redundant as it can be retrieved from the divergence-free nature of the modified stress energy tensor, $\nabla^\mu\tilde{\mathcal{T}}_{\mu\nu}=0$, as in \cite{PhysRevD.90.124063BHhairexample}.
 However, the scalar equation will be used extensively in the $r\rightarrow\infty$ expansion in Section \ref{S3}, and in the numerical solutions, as it is a simpler equation which can be used more conveniently in \textit{Mathematica}.